anfperez/code-assessment-web/blog.md

 Well, I accessed an Object that I need to grab data out of, somehow.
 I think I need to work on this tomorrow.

+4/2/2018

+I tried a lot of methods to extract that information out of the "names" object, which somehow becomes an Object along the way, but an object I can't really get into.
+It shouldn't be this hard to access data from it.
+You can currently see my frustrations in a big comment in Cart.js.
+I think this will have to be something I come back to later.
+For now, at least I can access the array of info, so that should lead to something.

+Also, the "Items in Cart" updates, but not for each individual item :/

 ## Second Task
 2. Enhance Cart Functionality